AVOIDING COLLISIONS: ADDING DETERMINISM TO MY NETWORK

 In token-passing, a special control packet (the token) is passed from node to node.
 A node receiving the token is now allowed to transmit payload.
 Hence, the token can be seen as a transmission right which is passed from node to node.
 In this way, just one station has the transmission right, and no collision happens.

 In order to guarantee real-time operations of the system, one merely introduces a timer per node which is activated each time the token is received at that node.
 By forcing the node to pass the token on once a maximum token holding time is reached, it can be guaranteed that each node can transmit data within a certain worst-case latency (which is obviously also easily achievable in scheduled or polled systems).
-Still, this is realized in a distributed fashion, meaning that if one of the nodes fail, the token-passing sequence is simply adapted without significantly impacting the real-time operations of all other nodes.
+Still, this is realized in a distributed fashion, meaning that if one of the nodes fail, the token-passing sequence has an own recovery system that enables the network to adapt to the new topology/status of the network.
+In other words, the system knows which station has failed and takes over the sequence from a different node.
+Not only the network is able to avoid a major failure but it also recovers fast enough that the real-time operations of all other stations are not significantly compromised.
 Furthermore, this approach enables the roaming of different devices from network to network, or in R3 Communications’ language, from EchoRing™ to EchoRing™.
+In the case of roaming a station is associated with a new network usually due to connectivity reasons.
+However, both networks need to adapt to the new situation (one network has less nodes now, another one has more nodes).
+Performing this adaptation quickly is based on the same mechanism as is the case if a node fails.

 EchoRing™ Token-passing Technique